Category Archives: Crafts

 Before the show starts, have kids dress up and walk the red carpet (roll out a piece of red fabric or a vinyl or fabric tablecloth, or denote a section of floor with tape) and take pictures.
 Make a gold star out of yellow construction paper (or cardboard, spray painted gold) and tape it to a door or wall to create an instant star’s dressing room.

 Everyone likes to make acceptance speeches.
 Make an Oscar statuette by spray painting an old Barbie or Ken-sized doll gold.
 The ones below come from Ellie and Blair, who set theirs on stands.
-(They have lots of other fun Oscar party ideas.)
 In a pinch, spray paint a paper-towel roll to denote the Oscar, or have children hold a bouquet of flowers.

 Be sure they thank all the little people who helped make their success possible!